FirstDataUnion/FIDU/src/data_acquisition/acm-manager/README.md

 ### Authentication (FIDU Core Backend)

-To use the FIDU Core backend with authentication:
+The extension now uses FIDU Core backend by default.
+To configure authentication:

 1. **Configure Identity Service**: Go to the extension options and set the FIDU Identity Service URL:
    - Leave empty to use production: `https://identity.firstdataunion.org` (default)
    - Enter a custom URL for development or testing environments
-2. **Enable FIDU Core**: Go to the extension options and check "Use FIDU Core Backend"
-3. **Configure Server URL**: Set the FIDU Core server URL (default: `http://127.0.0.1:4000/api/v1`)
+2. **Configure Server URL**: Set the FIDU Core server URL (default: `http://127.0.0.1:4000/api/v1`)
 4. **Register/Login**: Click the ACM Manager icon and use the authentication section to:
    - Register a new account with email, password, first name, and last name
    - Login with your existing credentials